 Professor Luke Mason

 Professor Luke Mason is a philosopher and legal theorist whose work focuses on labour law, legal philosophy and legal education.
 He is Professor of Jurisprudence and Head of the School of Law at Birmingham City University.

 Luke has taught law, philosophy and social policy at various universities in several countries.
 He has won numerous awards for teaching and curriculum design, including, in 2014, the Law Teacher of the Year prize.
-Luke is an experienced academic manager, and has held numerous senior and strategic positions within law Schools and universities in relation to research, teaching and curriculum development, as well as at departmental managerial level.
+Luke is an experienced leader within legal education, and has held numerous senior and strategic positions within law Schools and universities in relation to research, teaching and curriculum development, as well as the Head of School role.
 He has extensive experience of curriculum design within higher education, at both under- and postgraduate level, and of doctoral supervision in his fields of expertise.
-He has worked extensively as an external examiner and moderator, and has acted as external evaluator and assessor in the validation of numerous degree programmes.
+He has worked extensively as an external examiner and as an external evaluator in the validation of degree programmes in law and connected fields.

 As of Spring 2021, Luke is Chair of the Association of Law Teachers (ALT).
 He was previously vice-chair, and has also chaired the ALT’s policy sub-committee.
 He has held numerous other external positions, including, most recently, director on the board of Birmingham Law Society.